valancej/NIST-SP-800-190/README.md

 Anchore used in conjunction with CI tooling, image signing, and the appropriate development, testing, and production pipelines/environments will help to mitigate the risk of rogue containers being used.
 As an example, if only specific images can be pushed to the appropriate registries via a Jenkins user, the chance of rogue containers being instantiated in a production environment by an unauthorized user is greatly reduced.
 Anchore policy checks as part of this pipeline can be set up to enforce baseline requirements for vulnerabilities and compliance.

+## 4.5 Host Countermeasures

+This section can be achieved with network tools, active directory, and human input/controls.
+No use for Anchore here.

 ## Conclusion